Ulrike Meyfarth: Personal life

-In 1983 she posed naked as model for "The Highjumper", a bronze sculpture by Arno Breker.
+In 1983 she posed naked as a model for "The Highjumper", a bronze sculpture by Arno Breker.

 In 1987 she married Roland Nasse, a lawyer from Cologne.
 With him and their two daughters, she lives in Odenthal, a town north of Cologne.

 Nasse-Meyfarth studied at the Deutschen Sporthochschule Köln (DSK).
-She is a diplomated sports teacher and since 1997 a trainer and talent scout at german sports club TSV Bayer 04 Leverkusen (as of 2019).
+She is a diplomated sports teacher and since 1997 a trainer and talent scout at German sports club TSV Bayer 04 Leverkusen (as of 2019).